|Black, brown, chocolate, gray, cream, white, golden

 Temperament & Intelligence of the Chow Pei

-But you’ll often find that they’re devotion is more singular in nature.
+But you’ll often find that their devotion is more singular in nature.
 While they may be completed dedicated to you, they may have reservations for other members of the family.
-This is why this breed isn’t the best dog for families — especially for those with children.
+This is why this breed isn’t the best dog for families, especially for those with children.

 This breed can be somewhat brooding and temperamental.
 Small children often have trouble grasping the concept of giving dogs space.
 And while this may make for some adorable picture and play opportunities for breeds such as Golden Retrievers and Labs, this can spell trouble with the Chow Pei.